arkajyotim/Cybersec-Prep/README.md

 # Welcome to My Ethical Hacking Journey! 🚀

-Hi there! 👋 Welcome to my GitHub repository dedicated to my journey through the **Ethical Hacking course**.
+Hi there! 👋 Welcome to my GitHub repository dedicated to my journey through the **Ethical Hacking Journey**.
 Here, you'll find notes, scripts, and projects that I'm working on as I learn the fundamentals of ethical hacking, cybersecurity, and penetration testing.

 ## 📚 About This Repository

 This repository serves as a collection of my learning resources, project files, and code snippets.
-It includes various topics covered in the ZTM course, such as:
+It includes various topics , such as:
 - Network security basics
 - Vulnerability assessment
 - Exploitation techniques